 Other car insurance coverage for a Suzuki

-Most states require drivers to carry a minimum amount of car insurance.
-Usually, this includes personal liability insurance, and in no-fault states, drivers must also buy personal injury protection (PIP).
-However, there are a variety of other coverages that Suzuki owners should consider.
+Most states require drivers to carry at least a minimum amount of car insurance.
+Usually, this includes personal liability insurance, and in no-fault states, drivers must also usually buy personal injury protection (PIP).
+However, there are a variety of other car insurance coverage types that Suzuki owners may want to consider.

-If you lease or finance your Suzuki, consider purchasing gap insurance.
-If your car gets totaled, gap insurance pays the difference between the car’s depreciated value and the remaining loan balance.
+If you lease or finance your Suzuki, you’ll also likely be required to purchase both collision and comprehensive coverage.
+Both coverage types, which are considered “full coverage,” add financial protection for damage that occurs to your vehicle in the event of a covered accident, which liability-only insurance does not cover.
 Roadside assistance is also popular, which pays for towing, battery replacement, fuel delivery and flat tire changes.
 You can also get rental car reimbursement coverage, which will pay for the cost of a loaner vehicle if your Suzuki needs repairs after a covered claim.

 Suzuki motorcycle insurance

 In addition to sedans, mid-size trucks and small SUVs, Suzuki also sells a range of popular motorcycles.
 If you want to insure a Suzuki motorcycle, you will need to purchase motorcycle insurance.
-Auto insurance does not extend coverage to motorcycles.
-The cost of Suzuki motorcycle insurance is based on many of the same factors that impact your car insurance rate, like age, state and claim history.
+Auto insurance does not generally extend coverage to motorcycles, although some insurance companies may insure motorcycles on the same policy as private passenger vehicles.
+The cost of Suzuki motorcycle insurance is based on many of the same factors that impact your car insurance rate, like your state and claim history.